robertthiesmeier/cross_site_imputation/README.md

 ```

-### Approach 3: Federated analysis using all studies with complete and incomplete informtion on all variables
+### Approach :three: Federated analysis using all studies with complete and incomplete informtion on all variables

 In this approach we aim to include all studies in the analysis, regardless whether or not we are able to adjust for C in some of the studies with missing information.
 First, we fit the fully-adjusted outcome model in study 1 to 3: